lsrdg/tatoeba-karini/README.md

 with Github to have an alternative to report issue.
 Keep mind that (at least for now) everything will be redirected to Github.

+## Thank you!

+Special thanks to the team of Tatoeba.org for keeping this amazing project alive!

+Another special thanks goes to @Spindel for the guidance and great suggestions.

+In a matter of fact, thanks to those who cared to open an issue, star and/or fork.
+That's great to be aware of other people looking for this kind of stuff. (: